 Today, humans have discovered industrial processes which can turn ammonia into nitrates just like those produced by soil bacteria.
 Plants can use these nitrates directly, and human industry can produce them in large quantities.

-Unfortunately, the human impact on the nitrogen cycle makes changes to the environment can have unintended consequences.
+Unfortunately, the human impact on the nitrogen cycle makes changes to the environment, which can have unintended consequences.
 Just as artificial nitrates promote the growth of “good” plants like crops, they can also promote the growth of “bad” plants and algae that produce toxins and outcompete other life forms.

 This can be especially problematic when artificial fertilizers are carried by rainwater from farmlands and lawns into rivers and lakes.
 The result can be the growth of toxic algae that can strangle wetlands and even get into human drinking water.